dexter264/UnityBasics/README.md

 ### Introduction

 If you are looking to create a game, but you can’t find a game engine, much less an easy to use one, or even a free option, consider Unity.
 Unity is an extremely powerful game engine that is used by game developers all over the world.
 Many people love it for its simplistic design and easy to use format.
-Yet, some people associate simplicity with incapability, and believe that it cannot be used to make anything to powerful, because nothing that simple can be that powerful, right?
+Yet, some people associate simplicity with incapability, and believe that it cannot be used to make anything too powerful, because nothing that simple can be that powerful, right?

 Wrong.
 Unity is, hence the introductory statement, quite powerful.
 Some of the world’s most popular and successful games have been made on it, and now that it has been around for so long, it has gotten to be so popular that tutorials and assets are overflowing to help you get started building the best game you can make.